den-materials/sass-intro-1/flexbox.md

 ## Problem 1: Vertical Alignment (15 minutes / 0:15)

+Let's start out by talking about a problem that anybody who has written CSS has had to deal with:

-I have a `div`.
-I would like to center it vertically and horizontally on my page.
+**I have a `div`.
+I would like to center it vertically and horizontally on my page.**

 #### You Tell Me: What Should I Try?